reproducible-reporting/dmp-template/README.md

-- An increase in the major version number implies a change in the fields available in [`fields.yaml`]({{cookiecutter.slug}}/dmp/fields.yaml) or a complete chane of how the template works.
+- An increase in the major version number implies a change in the fields available in [`fields.yaml`]({{cookiecutter.slug}}/dmp/fields.yaml) or a complete change of how the template works.
 - The minor version number is increased after significant changes to the template (without changing the available fields or their meaning).